Strega-Technologies/Strega/README.md

 # STREGA
 The Encoder-decoders for STREGA devices are written in JSCRIPT.
-The DECODERS and ENCODERS work for the all types of STREGA devices.
+The DECODERS and ENCODERS work for all types of STREGA devices.

 For ChirpStack users, please use the ChirpStack CODECS as encoder and decoder.